-The proposed site fronts Lake Sawyer Road SE, which has existing utility services such as water, sewer, and electric.
+The proposal complies.
+The proposed site is fronts Lake Sawyer Road SE and Roberts Drive, which have existing utility services such as water, sewer, and electric.
 These utility services could be extended onsite in association with subsequent development activities.
-The subject property fronts Lake Sawyer Road SE to provide vehicular connectivity, and also has an existing roundabout in the vicinity with a stub into the Palmer property that can provide additional vehicular connectivity.
+The subject property fronts Lake Sawyer Road SE and Roberts Drive to provide vehicular connectivity, and also has an existing roundabout in the vicinity with a stub into the Palmer property that can provide additional vehicular connectivity.
 Any future development will need certificates of capacity.